 This 20-minute recipe is a blend of Indian and German cuisines with thick, pork sausages and veggies.
 There’s a little chopping required, but it’s not too much considering how quickly this one cooks.
 The rich and slightly spicy curry sauce is perfect for tossing atop a bed of rice, but it’s really spectacular on its own.
-Recipe from Instant Pot Eats.
+Get the recipe here.

 Who doesn’t love a bowl of fettuccine alfredo?
 For your creamy pasta needs minus the red sauce, alfredo is the perfect alternative.
 You can add chicken of meatless protein if you like, too.
 The entire family will adore this meal, so keep the recipe handy because no doubt, you’ll be making it over and over.
 Recipe from Simply Happy Foodie.

 For a simple and healthy meal, you really can’t go wrong with chicken.
 So versatile for any type of meal prep planning.
 Perfect for office lunches and a post-workout dinner by just adding some veggies, rice or pasta.
-Recipe from Instant Pot Eats.
+Get the recipe here.